Nickel Plate Road 765: First excursion service

-Downtime and overhaul (1993–2006)
+Downtime and overhaul

-Between 1993 and 2001, 765 was largely a static exhibit until a complete overhaul was commenced.
+Between 1993 and 2001, No. 765 was largely a static exhibit until a complete overhaul was commenced.
 In the meantime, the FWRHS operated Milwaukee Road 261 and restored C&O 2716, the same locomotive which had developed firebox problems while on the Southern Railway, under lease from the Kentucky Railway Museum.
-After initial operations in 1996, 2716 required new tubes and flues per newly enacted Federal Railroad Administration regulations.
-At the time, the railroad historical society decided that it would fully invest its resources into a complete rebuild of 765.
+After initial operations in 1996, No. 2716 required new tubes and flues per newly enacted Federal Railroad Administration regulations.
+At the time, the railroad historical society decided that it would fully invest its resources into a complete rebuild of No. 765.

 Following a series of grant requests, the FWRHS was awarded an 80% match through the Transportation Equity Act for the 21st Century, which at the time included historic structures.
 The remaining 20% was raised through donations and contributions, with a large portion of the rebuild work administered by FWRHS volunteers.

-Over a period of five years, 765 was completely disassembled, with its boiler, frame and running-gear separated and major components re-machined or rebuilt completely.
-In July, 2005, the locomotive underwent a successful steam test and was later rolled-out the following October for the general public.
-Fort Wayne and Allen County Commissioners designated October 28, 2005 as "Engine no. 765 Day" and the locomotive completed a series of test runs on the Chicago, Fort Wayne, and Eastern Railroad in March, 2006.
+Over a period of five years, No. 765 was completely disassembled, with its boiler, frame and running-gear separated and major components re-machined or rebuilt completely.
+In July 2005, the locomotive underwent a successful steam test and was later rolled-out the following October for the general public.
+Fort Wayne and Allen County Commissioners designated October 28, 2005, as "Engine no. 765 Day" and the locomotive completed a series of test runs on the Chicago, Fort Wayne, and Eastern Railroad in March 2006.

 Overall, the rebuild consumed more than 15,000 hours and cost over $772,000.